 - Usability testing

 What’s magical about this process is that it combines different perspectives to reveal gaps in the customer’s understanding of the product, unnecessary complexities, inconsistencies, and other usability issues.
-Let’s break it down.
+So let’s break it down.

 1. UX Audit: The 10,000-Foot View of the Experience as a Whole

 Digital products are living things.
-Over time, features are added and revised, creating inconsistencies in the experience.
-Perhaps you started with a core offering and over time extended into another vertical, yet the two experiences do not easily flow one into the other.
-Or your business model changed, and minor adjustments were made to the user experience without a comprehensive look at the impact on your customers’ understanding of the product value and process of purchasing.
+Over time, your team adds new features and revises them, creating inconsistencies in the user experience.
+For example, perhaps you started within a single vertical; over time, your product offering grew, and you extended into another vertical; now, the two shopping experiences don’t easily flow, and customers are bouncing.
+Or, your business model changed, resulting in adjustments to the user experience without a comprehensive look at the impact these changes have on your customers’ use of the product and how it solves their needs.

-A UX audit leverages our user experience expertise to examine your site with critical eyes.
+A UX audit leverages our e-commerce and wellness UX expertise to examine your site with critical eyes.
 The audit equips us with an excellent overview of your product and its potential issues.
-We document the experience from screen-to-screen and feature-to-feature – from high-level flows to screenshots of pages and views across mobile and desktop – pinpointing areas that represent three causes of potential user resistance: Usability Issues, UX Frictions and Information Needs.
+We document the experience from screen-to-screen and feature-to-feature – from high-level flows to screenshots of pages and views across mobile and desktop – pinpointing areas that represent three causes of potential user resistance:

 This approach enables us to identify areas that would benefit from UX best practices and usability principles, such as consistent use of language and visuals, clear communication of the product benefits and value proposition, structured information architecture, established UI patterns, and accessibility standards.